 Are Vitamin C and Niacinamide compatible for combined use?

-It is common to read that vitamin C and niacinamide, although effective in themselves, are not compatible.
-Their combination would neutralise their effects.
-Similarly, it is suggested that the two compounds could potentially react to produce nicotinic acid, which can lead to skin reactions such as redness, itching, and temporary irritation.
+It is common to read that vitamin C and niacinamide, although effective on their own, are not compatible.
+Their combination would neutralize their effects.
+Similarly, it is reported that the two compounds could potentially react to produce nicotinic acid, which can lead to skin reactions such as redness, itching, and temporary irritations.
 However, such a phenomenon occurred when pure vitamin C and niacinamide were formulated and maintained at high temperatures.

 For improved chemical stability in topical formulations, most skincare products nowadays contain derivatives of Vitamin C, such as ascorbyl tetraisopalmitate, sodium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl glucoside, etc.

-Indeed, such a combination of active ingredients in a topical formula would have a more significant effect on reducing melanogenesis than a single agent.
-The vitamin C results in a decrease in melanin synthesis by inhibiting tyrosinase, an enzyme necessary for its production, while the niacinamide prevents the transfer of melanosomes from melanocytes to epidermal keratinocytes.
+Indeed, such a combination of active ingredients in a topical formula would have a more significant effect on the reduction of the melanogenesis than a single agent.
+Vitamin C results in a decrease in melanin synthesis by inhibiting tyrosinase, an enzyme necessary for its production, while the niacinamide prevents the transfer of melanosomes from melanocytes to epidermal keratinocytes.

 How can we best incorporate niacinamide and vitamin C into a skincare routine?

-Today, there are countless facial cleansers, toners, moisturizers, serums, and eye contour treatments that contain both vitamin C and niacinamide in their formulas.
+Today, there are countless facial cleansers, toners, moisturizers, serums, or eye contour treatments that contain both the vitamin C and the niacinamide in their formulas.
 You can also layer two independent treatments in the same skincare routine, that is, apply a niacinamide treatment followed by a vitamin C one, or vice versa.

 Indeed, there is no specific order to follow when applying these two active ingredients to the skin.
 However, the way you layer niacinamide and vitamin C largely depends on the texture of the products.
 You should first apply the treatments with the most fluid and light texture, then move towards products with a thicker consistency as you layer.
 One key point is that the sunscreen should always be the last layer of care in the morning.

-However, before you start incorporating new products into your daily routine and layering treatments, there are certain aspects that need to be kept in mind.
+However, before you start incorporating new products into your daily routine and layering treatments, there are certain points that need to be kept in mind.

 Even with niacinamide and vitamin C, which are known for their skin benefits, it is still possible that skincare products may not suit your skin.